 Needing a Pool Safety Inspection?

 Another inspection service we have available to customers is a Pool Safety Inspection.
-Here you can go through what is required from pool owners in Queensland.
+Here you can go through what is required from owners in Queensland.
 Whether buying, selling or leasing a property.
 There are individual responsibilities for everyone.
-Our role is to determine whether the pool barrier complies with the Standard.
-If it does we then issue a Pool Safety Certificate.
+Our role is to determine whether the barrier and pool fence inspections complies with the Standard.
+If it does we then issue a Safety Certificate.
 If it doesn't you receive a nonconformity notice.
 This notice will explain the reasons why it failed and you have three months to fix the issues and have a re-inspection.

 - The height and how strong the barrier is,

 - Non climbable zones.

 - Gate access and latching locked from all positions.